MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantPreAuthSettings.md

 Possible Values:
 - `""`: Default.
 If both the -IncludedFeatures and -ExcludedFeatures parameters are empty string, the allow or deny list setting will apply to all features.
-- A comma-separated list of features (e.g. `"Whiteboard,Download,WAC"`): The allow or deny list setting will not apply to the features in the list (see the list above for all available features) and all other features will have the setting applied.
+- A comma-separated list of features (e.g. `"Whiteboard,Download,WAC"`): The allow or deny list setting will not apply to the features in the list (see the list above for all available features) and all other features will be included for the setting.

 ```yaml
 Type: String